-SIP405 CREDITS: 2 PREREQUISITE(S): COM226 AND SIP311

-Student Innovation Project II: On-Campus

-SIP405 leads to completion, demonstration, and submission of a Student Innovation Project (SIP) in fulfillment of graduation requirements.
-Coursework in SIP405 is concentrated on the completion of SIP elements and their demonstration, including a working prototype developed in SIP311.
-Passing this course is contingent upon meeting all expectations related to SIP demonstration and collection of all artifacts related to SIP works.
-Students will also begin collecting works to be demonstrated in SIP410.
-Upon passing, students progress to SIP410.
-Oncampus students only.
+SIP405 CREDITS: 2 PREREQUISITE(S): COM226 AND SIP311 Student Innovation Project II: On-Campus SIP405 leads to completion, demonstration, and submission of Coursework in SIP405 is concentrated on the completion of SII in SIP311.
+Passing this course is contingent upon meeting all of to SIP works.
+Students will also begin collecting works to be de campus students only.
+P elements and their demonstration expectations related to SIP demons n, including a working prototype developed tration and collection of all artifacts related

-SIP408 CREDITS: 1 PREREQUISITE(S): COM226 AND SIP311
+SIP408